Bonanno crime family: Basciano and Montagna's leadership

 In July 2004, federal prosecutors in Brooklyn claimed to have convicted 75 mobsters or associates of the Bonanno family in the four preceding years.
 In June 2005, 12 Bonanno family members and associates, seven over the age of 70, including acting consigliere Anthony Rabito, were indicted and arrested on charges of operating a $10 million a year gambling ring."

 After the arrest of Massino, Vincent Basciano became acting boss.
 In 2006, Basciano was convicted in a racketeering trial for attempted murder and running an illegal gambling operation.
-However, due to a hung jury, Basciano was not convicted of the 2001 murder of Frank Santoro.
+Due to a hung jury, Basciano was not convicted of the 2001 murder of Frank Santoro.

 After Basciano's first murder trial, prosecutors retried him on those counts on which the jury hung in the first trial.
-On August 1, 2007, Basciano was convicted of murdering Santoro, who tried to kidnap Basciano's son, and was subsequently sentenced to life imprisonment.
+On August 1, 2007, Basciano was convicted of murdering Santoro, who tried to kidnap Basciano's son, and was sentenced to life imprisonment.
 He named Brooklyn business owner Salvatore "Sal the Ironworker" Montagna as his "acting boss" during his trials.
 Montagna was closely associated with the Bonanno Sicilian faction, including Baldo Amato and capo Cesare Bonventre.
 Nicholas "Nicky Mouth" Santora served as "acting underboss" and Anthony Rabito as the alleged consigliere.

 On February 6, 2007, acting underboss Nicholas Santora, acting consigliere Anthony Rabito, captains or former captains Jerome Asaro, Joseph Cammarano Jr. and Louis Decicco were indicted on racketeering charges.

 Following the deportation of Montagna to Canada in 2009, he was succeeded by Vincent Badalamenti as Bonanno family acting boss.